awstanley/Rose/README.md

 It uses the rather execellent BSD-licensed `Capstone Engine` to disassemble and verify what's happening is safe.
 (At the moment it does less of this than I would like, but it does check the lengths -- at some stage it would probably be prudent to do some more complex/relocatation work.)

+As a note to those wondering: the reason I'm not using the `Hacker Disassembler Engine` (or HDE) is Capstone offers more or what I want, albeit at a performance cost.
+Since the cost is in creation, and I want it done right (or to understand where it went wrong), Capstone is superior.

 ## Status